Satsaa/Nomodbot/README.md

 **COMMAND**: Checks that the inputted command exists.
 Input is converted to lowercase
 **!COMMAND**: Checks that the inputted command DOESN'T exists.
 Input is converted to lowercase
 **PLUGIN**: Checks that the inputted plugin (by id) exists.
 Input is converted to lowercase
 **!PLUGIN**: Checks that the inputted plugin (by id) DOESN'T exists.
 Input is converted to lowercase

-Plural versions are also accepted, INDEX -> INDEXES or USER -> USERS and so on.

 </details>